Bacurau

+The film had its world premiere at the main competition of the 2019 Cannes Film Festival on 15 May, where it won the Jury Prize.
+It was theatrically released in Brazil on 29 August by Vitrine Filmes, and in France on 25 September by SBS Distribution.

 Plot

 In the near future, the people of Bacurau, an impoverished, rural settlement in the fictional municipality of Serra Verde, in western Pernambuco, gather for the funeral of Carmelita, an elderly woman seen as the matriarch of the community.
-Her granddaughter Teresa (Bárbara Colen), now a young woman, returns to town after many years for the occasion, as well as to deliver some medicine to the town.
-In the following days, the village experiences a sequence of strange events, including the town inexplicably disappearing from online maps and satellite images, loss of mobile phone signal, sightings of a UFO-shaped drone and an unnamed couple from South Region, Brazil passing through town on motorcycles.
+Her granddaughter Teresa, now a young woman, returns to town after many years for the occasion, and to deliver some medicine.
+In the following days, the village experiences a sequence of strange events, including the town inexplicably disappearing from online maps and satellite images, loss of mobile phone signal, sightings of a UFO-shaped drone and an unnamed couple from southern Brazil passing through town on motorcycles.

-There is an ongoing dispute over water rights from the local river, with water being dammed upstream in a corruption scheme which the wealthy mayor of Serra Verde, Tony Junior (Thardelly Lima), is the major driving force behind.
-He visits Bacurau in an attempt to gain its residents' sympathy and secure their votes for an upcoming election with old food and run down books and no water, but the townspeople all hide and avoid him.
+There is an ongoing dispute over water rights from the local river, with water being dammed upstream in a corrupt scheme masterminded by the wealthy mayor of Serra Verde, Tony Junior.
+He visits Bacurau in an attempt to secure its residents' votes in an upcoming election with old food and tattered books, but no water; the townspeople all hide to avoid him.
 A tanker truck of water finally arrives for the town, but it has been riddled with bullets.

 When horses stampede through town, two local men are sent to investigate the nearby farm from where they presumably escaped and find the family that owned it murdered.
-As they attempt to leave the property, they are executed by the couple on the motorbikes.
-This couple rendezvous with a group of mostly American foreigners led by Michael (Udo Kier).
-The couple is chastised for killing the two men, as killing two people will deprive the foreigners of two chances to score "points."
-After receiving unheard instructions through earpieces, the foreigners execute the motorbike couple and argue over who did the killing and is entitled to the points.
+As they attempt to leave the property, they too are murdered, by the southern motorcyclists.
+This couple then meets again up with a group of mostly American foreigners led by Michael (a German living in the United States for over 40 years).
+The couple is chastised for killing the two men, as killing them deprived the foreigners of two chances to score "points."
+After receiving unheard instructions through earpieces, the foreigners kill the couple and then argue over who earned the points for their deaths.

-The foreigners begin hunting the townspeople, and Pacote (Thomás Aquino), Teresa's former lover, seeks out Lunga (Silvero Pereira), a revolutionary protecting and being sheltered by the townspeople.
-Pacote convinces Lunga to join his efforts in fighting back against the foreigners.
-As the townspeople arm themselves, the foreigners kill a nine-year-old boy and cut off electricity to the town.
+The foreigners begin hunting the townspeople, and Pacote, Teresa's former lover, seeks out Lunga, a revolutionary protecting and being sheltered by the townspeople.
+Pacote convinces Lunga to join his fight against the foreigners.
+As the townspeople arm themselves, the foreigners kill a nine-year-old boy and cut off the town's electricity.

 The following morning, as the foreigners go hunting, they are gradually overpowered and killed by the locals, with the exception of Michael, who ends up captured.
 Tony Junior shows up to collect the foreigners in a luxury minibus.
-When he sees that the townsfolk have won, he denies knowing the foreigners until the captured Michael yells at him for help.
-The mayor is sent away to die in the desert, half-naked and tied up to a donkey, while Michael is buried alive in an underground cell while shouting that "this is only the beginning".
+When he sees that the townspeople have won, he denies knowing the foreigners until the captured Michael yells to him for help.
+The mayor is sent away to die in the desert, half-naked and tied up to a donkey, while Michael is buried alive in an underground cell while shouting "this is only the beginning."